 Try visiting your site on your smartphone.
 Put yourself in the shoes of an applicant – what’s it like to navigate around your careers page?
 Is it easy, or do you find it frustrating?

 Getting candidates to your careers page is only the first step in the hiring process.
-An HR system can go a long way in making the rest of your recruitment and onboarding process run smoothly, facilitating consistent communication between candidate and company.
+HR systems can go a long way in making the rest of your recruitment and onboarding process run smoothly, facilitating consistent communication between candidate and company.